squidgy617/BrawlInstallerPlugins/README.md

 If the fighter has the same soundbank ID as one that already exists in the build and you have QuickLava's Sawnd porting utility and Codes' porting tools, you will be prompted to change the soundbank ID for the fighter, in which case you will want to enter the soundbank ID as it would appear in your fighter's config file.
 If you elect not to do this, the old soundbank will be overwritten.
 If you do not have these, tools, you may only choose to overwrite, or else installation will be aborted.

 After the initial setup is finished, the plugin will install the character's files based on the user's [configured settings](https://github.com/squidgy617/BrawlInstallerPlugins/edit/master/README.md#configure-settings).
 Files will be moved to the appropriate destinations in the user's build and modifications will be made to both the fighter files and build files as necessary to add the character to the roster.
 The fighter will automatically be added to the end of the character select screen if the user's build has a CSSRoster.dat.
+Cosmetic files such as stock icons and CSPs are imported in alphabetical order, so mod authors should ensure their files are named appropriately.

 If the user has QuickLava's Kirby Hat manager installed, the plugin will add an entry (or modify an existing entry if one exists for the supplied ID) to the EX_KirbyHats.txt file and run the Kirby Hat manager.